 Infants with caudal regression syndrome may have a wide variety of additional physical findings including kidney abnormalities, abnormalities of the upper vertebrae, facial anomalies such as cleft lip, cleft palate, and a condition in which a thin covering blocking the anal opening or the passage that normally connects the anus and lowest part of the large intestine (rectum) fails to develop, which is known as anal atresia or imperforate anus.

 Kidney abnormalities that occur in caudal regression syndrome may include the absence of one kidney (renal agenesis).
 Some affected infants may have kidneys that are not located in their normal position (renal ectopia) or fusion of the tubes that force urine from the kidneys to the bladder (fused ureters).
 Kidney abnormalities can cause urinary obstruction, neurogenic bladder, or the abnormal backflow of urine from the bladder into the ureters (vesicoureteral reflux).

-Some individuals with caudal regression syndrome may have a meningomyelocele, a condition in which the membranes that cover the spine and, in some cases, the spinal cord itself protrude through a defect in the spinal canal.
+Some individuals with caudal regression syndrome may have a meningomyelocele, a condition in which the membranes that cover the spine and, in some patients, the spinal cord itself protrude through a defect in the spinal canal.
 Congenital heart defects and respiratory complications can also be associated with caudal regression syndrome.

 The exact cause of caudal regression syndrome is unknown.
 Researchers believe that both environmental and genetic factors may play a role in the development of the disorder.
 Most cases appear to occur randomly for no apparent reason (sporadically), which suggests environmental factors or a new gene mutation.
 Most likely, caudal regression syndrome is multifactorial, which means that several different factors may play a causative role.
 In addition, different genetic factors may contribute to the disorder in different people (genetic heterogeneity).

 One risk factor that has been identified for caudal regression syndrome is maternal diabetes.
 Caudal regression syndrome occurs with greater frequency in women with diabetes than in the general population.
-Approximately 16 percent of affected individuals of caudal regression syndrome have occurred in children of women with diabetes.
+Approximately 16 percent of affected individuals with caudal regression syndrome have occurred in children of women with diabetes.
 The exact reason why women with diabetes are at a greater risk for having a child with caudal regression syndrome is not fully understood.